yashnagar317-art/raksha-bandhan-shweta-didi/README.txt

-RAKSHA BANDHAN — KAJAL DIDI & YASH
+RAKSHA BANDHAN — shweta DIDI & YASH

 1. Keep all files in the same folder.
 2. Open index.html in Chrome/Edge.